Linguage/AI-Rosseta/LexFirdmanInCN/62-DonaldKnuth.md

-music but but you're talking about another kind of beauty and beauty and letters and letter fell against and whatever that overture is right so so and so that's the beholder as they say but kinder striving for excellence in whatever definition you want to give to beauty then you try to get as close to that as you can somehow with it I guess I guess I'm trying to ask and there may not be a good answer what loose definitions were you're operating under with the community of people that you're working on oh the loose definition I wanted I wanted it to appeal to me to me I knew you personally yeah that's a good start yeah no and it failed that test went when I got volume two came out with this with the new printing and I was expecting to be the happiest day of my life and I felt like burning like how angry I was that I opened the book and it it was in the same beige covers
+music but but you're talking about another kind of beauty and beauty and letters and letter fell against and whatever that overture is right so so and so that's the beholder as they say but kinder striving for excellence in whatever definition you want to give to beauty then you try to get as close to that as you can somehow with it

+Q: I guess I guess I'm trying to ask and there may not be a good answer what loose definitions were you're operating under with the community of people that you're working on

+A: oh the loose definition I wanted I wanted it to appeal to me to me

+Q: to you personally yeah that's a good start

+A:yeah no and it failed that test went when I got volume two came out with this with the new printing and I was expecting to be the happiest day of my life and I felt like burning like how angry I was that I opened the book and it it was in the same beige covers